kamilazdybal/kamilazdybal.github.io/index.md

 Previously, I was a Ph.D. student at Université Libre de Bruxelles and The University of Utah, working with Prof. [Alessandro Parente](https://brite-research.be/) and Prof. [James C. Sutherland](https://sutherland.che.utah.edu/) on reduced-order modeling of reacting flows.
-Even before that, I've spent some great time working with Prof. [Miguel A. Mendez](https://www.mendezma.com/) at The von Karman Institute.
+Even before that, I spent some great time working with Prof. [Miguel A. Mendez](https://www.mendezma.com/) at The von Karman Institute.

 My research interests are in using **representation learning** to **understand high-dimensional datasets** and